 EAT: Waterfront Kitchen.
 In the cobblestone-chic section of Fells Point, this “Seed to Plate” Spirited American cuisine restaurant also doubles as training ground for at-risk kids and adults through the very successful Living Classroom.
 “Mission driven dining never tasted so good” owners boast, and how true it is.
 Greens come directly from a greenhouse down the street, and daily menus are often designed around what looks good that morning.
 Contemporary “industrial” design with wall of windows overlooking Baltimore Harbor, you can enjoy Blue Ridge Asparagus Salad with Truffle Goat Cheese ($12), Truffle-Saffron Risotto ($24), and homemade pasta with flavorful sauces.
 Eat well and feel good about the check: you’re helping humanity.

 EAT: The Food Market, Hampden Neighborhood.
-Set inside a renovated old food market in filmmaker John Water’s old stomping grounds, amiable owners Elan Kotz and Chef Chad Gauss have a hit on their hands – The Food Market was just named one of Open Table’s 2013 Top 100 Hot Spot Restaurants in the country.
+Set inside a renovated old food market in filmmaker John Water’s old stomping grounds, amiable owners Elan Kotz and Chef Chad Gauss have a hit on their hands.
 The menu is a witty mix of comfort foods, molecular gastronomy and unusual combinations of flavors, divided into “Little,” “Small,” “Big” and “In Between” categories.
 Try the Amish Pretzels with Beer Cheese Fondue $7, Fried Gorgonzola Pickles $7 (sounds gross, but it’s really amazing), Salt and Pepper Tuna with Avocado Tzatziki ($13), Grilled Lamb Porterhouse with espresso, apricots and limoncello glaze ($14) and a heady Heath Bar Crunch Bread Pudding.
 The Food Market elevates grazing to high art, compelling you to return to try everything you missed.

 EAT: Woodberry Kitchen.
 Another hotspot in the gentrifying outskirts of town, Woodberry Kitchen is tucked into the repurposed Clipper Mill complex.
 With an outdoor patio strung with lights, flickering votives, wood beam interior a hermit’s cabin gone wild, Woodberry has the atmosphere and quality of locavore food that keeps the reservation phones a-ringing.